-- I (a) To exercise delegations in terms of the Standing Orders relating to Contracts adopted by the Partnership - (b) To exercise delegations in terms of the Financial Regulations adopted by the Partnership - 2.
-To determine in all contracts estimated to exceed £200,000 whether a clause should be included for liquidated damages. - To determine, following consultation with the relevant technical officer, whether or not a claim should be submitted to the Contractor in terms of Liquidated damages, subject to the appropriate terms and conditions - 4.
+- 1(a) To exercise delegations in terms of the Standing Orders relating to Contracts adopted by the Partnership - (b) To exercise delegations in terms of the Financial Regulations adopted by the Partnership - To determine in all contracts estimated to exceed £200,000 whether a clause should be included for liquidated damages. - 3.
+To determine, following consultation with the relevant technical officer, whether or not a claim should be submitted to the Contractor in terms of Liquidated damages, subject to the appropriate terms and conditions - 4.
 To determine, following consultation with the relevant technical officer, requests for assignations or subcontracting arrangements, in whole or in part, subject to the appropriate terms and conditions - 5.
 To determine and manage the appropriate tendering arrangements in relation to the purchase of works, goods and services for the Partnership - 6.
-To return any tenders received after the closing date and time - To create and maintain supply mechanisms or arrangements where there is a demand for similar goods or services - 8.
-To investigate and determine the financial standing of any tenderer or potential contractor to whom a contract may be awarded.
+To return any tenders received after the closing date and time - 7.
+To create and maintain supply mechanisms or arrangements where there is a demand for similar goods or services - 8.
+To investigate and determine the financial standing of any tenderer or potential contractor to whom a contract may be awarded. - 9.
+To investigate and determine the technical standing of any tenderer or potential contractor seeking admission to frameworks or to whom a contract may be awarded.